felixarntz/site-icon-extended/readme.txt

 * adds more icon sizes for the default icon and Apple Touch Icon to better support different resolutions
 * generates an `.ico` file to use for the general shortcut icon
 * generates a `browserconfig.xml` file to support Windows 8.1
+* allows upload and color specification of an SVG image to use as Pinned Tab Icon for Safari
 * adds a Customizer field to specify an icon background color used by some Windows devices

 **Note:** This plugin requires PHP 5.3.0 at least.